Remove the core from the cauliflower and chop it into rough florets. Place the florets onto a large baking sheet.

 Sprinkle the rosemary leaves over the vegetables.
 Liberally salt the vegetables and season with pepper to taste.
 Add the oil and toss the vegetables until evenly coated with the oil, rosemary, and seasoning.

-Place the garlic head in a piece of foil.
-Drizzle the top with olive oil and then wrap the foil tightly around the head.
+Place the garlic heads in a piece of foil.
+Drizzle the tops with olive oil and then wrap the foil tightly around the head.
 Nestle the garlic foil packet amongst the veg on the baking sheet.